cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 ## Introduction

 This guide will start with an stock Nintendo DSi, and end with a DSi running _Unlaunch_, allowing you to install custom software.
-We will be using the following software:
+This guide mentions and makes use of the following software:

 ### Unlaunch